What is Erb’s Palsy?

 Symptoms of Erb’s Palsy

 There are a few notable signs of Erb’s palsy.
 These signs include a lack of use or feeling in the shoulder, arms or hand.
 In severe cases, someone with Erb’s palsy may not be able to move the affected limb at all.
-What symptoms appear to depend on the extent of the damage.
+What symptoms of Erb’s palsy develop will depend on the extent of the damage.

 People diagnosed with Erb’s palsy later in life will often complain of numbness or tingling in the affected limbs.
 However, they still may be able to use those limbs to an extent.
 This can make their Erb’s palsy difficult to diagnose, as it could be mistaken for other conditions.